-With numerous Old Master paintings from the Netherlands, Italy, France, and Germany, the long redbrick Alte Pinakothek holds one of the most significant art collections in the world.
+With numerous Old Master paintings from the Netherlands, Italy, France, and Germany, the Alte Pinakothek holds one of the most significant art collections in the world.
 It was originally constructed by Leo von Klenze between 1826 and 1836 to exhibit the collection of 14th- to 18th-century works (started by Duke Wilhelm IV in the 16th century).
-Wittelsbach rulers through the centuries were avid collectors and today the collection comprises about 700 pieces.
-Among the European masterpieces on view are paintings by Dürer, Titian, Rembrandt, da Vinci, Rubens (the museum has one of the world's largest Rubens collections), and two celebrated Murillos.
-Most of the picture captions are in German only, so it is best to rent an English audio guide, although the audio tour does not cover every painting.
-Nevertheless, this museum is not to be missed.
-Along with the Pinakothek der Moderne, Neue Pinakothek, and Museum Brandhorst, the Alter Pinakothek forms a central part of Munich's world-class Kunstareal (Art Quarter).
-Museums and collections here are of the highest quality, and are a few hundred meters apart.
-To save money, get a Tageskarte (day ticket), which provides entry to all these museums (plus the Schack Gallery, in Lehel) for just €12.
+The collection comprises more than 700 pieces, including masterpieces by Dürer, Titian, Rembrandt, Da Vinci, Rubens (the museum has one of the world's largest Rubens collections), and two celebrated Murillos.
+While the neighboring Neue Pinakothek is closed for renovations until 2027, a rotating selection from its fine collection of 19th-century art is on view in the lower gallery.